cjl72/MiniProject_1/GitFlow_and_Definitions.md

   1. As for cloning, this function as stated before is downloading a copy of the source code, or text.
 The copy on your computer will sync with the original file on GitHub, practically acting as a backup for your project.
   2. The command for this is git clone <remote_URL>
 * Fork
+  1. A fork is a copy of a repository, this allows someone to make changes that will not go directly to the repository.
+  2. Forking uses the same command as cloning.
+On github there is a fork button seperate from the clone button, but in bash they are they do the same thing.
 * Branch
+  1. The connections between all the pushing and pulling is documented as branches.
+These branches can all be seen in the branches tab on the main page of your repository.
+It will show the branches that you have pushed to, branches that people have committed to, and even branches that noone has committed to recently.
+  2. git branch <branch_name> will create a branch and branches can be viewed with git branch -a and deleted with git branch -d<branch_name>
 * Commit
 * Merge
 * Checkout